Aug 9, 2023

 Driving Uturuncu

-As we have said, it is possible to drive by car up to 5,800 meters, just a few meters from the summit of Cerro Uturuncu.
-However, it is important to keep in mind that the road to the top is very winding and narrow, a 4×4 is necessary, and the altitude can be a challenge for some drivers.
+As previously mentioned, it is feasible to drive by car up to 5,800 meters, just a few meters from the summit of Cerro Uturuncu.
+However, it’s crucial to bear in mind that the road to the top is winding and narrow, necessitating a 4×4 for a successful ascent.
+Additionally, the high altitude can pose a challenge for some drivers.

 Volcano Uturuncu